THE LAND

 According to records, one of the Orang Besar Pahang is known as Raja Bukit Betong, believed to be a Semai Orang Asli from Sg Kerlak in this area.
 The oral history of this Raja Bukit Betong also correlates to a king known Maharaja Perba, who claimed to have originated from Hulu Jelai.

-These areas have always been rich with gold, and the Semai Orang Asli too relate to the same oral history of how the Raja Bukit Betong found gold in these rivers, and took it up to the Sultan then.
+These areas have always been rich with gold, and the Semai Orang Asli also relate the same oral history of how Raja Bukit Betong found gold in these rivers and took it to the Sultan.

-A gong, kept by Jeffrey bin Hassan’s family, is believed to have been passed down by various Tok Batins.
+To this day, some Pos Lanai families possess artefacts believed to have belonged to the Pahang royalty and nobles.
+For example, a gong kept by Jeffrey bin Hassan’s family is believed to have been passed down by various Tok Batins.

 The Pos Lanai Semai community hold dearly to their ancestral belief and customs.